Home / Faith & Religion / The Ten Commandments

 Cut the finished tablet pages into rounded-top shapes to mimic stone, then mount them on brown cardstock or cardboard.
 Punch a hole at the top and thread a piece of twine through so they can hang as a pair.

-Keepsake 3
+Keepsake Idea

 Sunday School Memory Book